-NORTH MANKATO, Minn.
-(KEYC) — April 12-16 is Severe Weather Awareness Week in Minnesota and Wisconsin.
+April 4th through the 8th is Severe Weather Awareness Week in Minnesota and Wisconsin.

+A warning is issued when severe weather is occurring or is imminent in the area.
+Warnings typically last 30 to 60 minutes and cover a small area.
 During a warning, seek shelter immediately.
 If you are in your car, try and avoid the severe weather if possible, drive to a sheltered area, or last resort, exit your vehicle, lie flat in a ditch and shield your head with your hands.

 Another way to compare a watch vs is a warning is to think of it as if you are making tacos.
 A taco watch would mean that you have all the ingredients ready to make tacos but you are not ready to eat.
 A taco warning would mean the tacos are ready to go.